dwyl/learn-nightwatch/README.md

 of your project, create it and paste the _default_ configuration from http://nightwatchjs.org/guide#settings-file

-The default is to look for tests in the `/tests` folder of your project.
+The default is to look for tests in the `/tests` folder of your project;
+you can change this to what ever you prefer.

 ## Research